thelightdesigner/ScuffedWalls/Functions.md

 [`a less scuffed way to make a rainbow`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md#math--functions)

 ## AppendNotes
-adds on noodle/chroma data to notes between the function time and endtime (toBeat)
+Appends data to notes between the function time and endtime (toBeat)

+While it is possible, ScuffedWalls does not serve as a usable alternative to note mapping.

  - Function Time => starting beat of selection (only append notes after...)
  - toBeat: float => ending beat of selection (only append notes before...)